Harvest Tips for Winemakers

 Tip #9 Act now to prevent microbial spoilage later

-There is nothing worse than making a clean, delicious wine, putting it down in the barrel to age, then pulliing the bung 9 monts later to find yoru wine has completely changed, and not for the better.
+There is nothing worse than making a clean, delicious wine, putting it down in the barrel to age, then pulling the bung 9 monts later to find your wine has completely changed, and not for the better.
 This video outlines several things you can do at harvest to prevent microbial spoilage during aging.

 Click here to view the video